nushell/nushell.github.io/book/types_of_data.md

 :::

-Accessing a lists' data is done by placing a `.` before an integer literal:
+Accessing a list's data is done by placing a `.` before an integer literal:

 ```nu
 > [a b c].1